Food Production

 The dashboard below shows the number of acres treated with various agrochemicals in Central Texas.
 Fungicides tend to be used to control diseases in crops and orchards; insecticides are used to control insects; nematicides are used to control nematodes; herbicides are used to control weeds; and other chemicals are used to control growth, thin fruit, and encourage ripening.
 Note that organic fertilizer data were first collected in 2017.

 Highlights: The agricultural input used by the highest number of operations and acres is commercial fertilizer, with herbicide a close second.
-Manure and organic fertilizer are used by a small percentage of farms on a small number of agricultural acres.
+Manure and organic fertilizer are used by a small percentage of farms on a small number of acres.

 Filter data by clicking on a county name or a metric button on the bottom right.